varigence/docs/bimlflex/getting-started/dimensional-model.md

 The dimensional model, Data Mart, is optimized for analytical tools, end user queries and for building models for Analysis Services cubes and tabular models.

 This type of layer has many names, Information Mart, Data Mart, Kimball Model, Dimensional Model, Reporting Layer, Semantic Layer.
 They can be either Raw, without business rules applied, or refined with any number of filters, rules and data processing steps applied.
-BimlFlex allows the rapid creation of any of these constructs by applying a metadata driven modelling and generation process.
+BimlFlex allows the rapid creation of any of these constructs by applying a metadata driven modeling and generation process.

 The getting started process follows the general dimensional approach of building Fact tables that contain metrics and connections to Dimension members and Dimension tables that contain descriptive attributes.